Home

 Fairyboat rides at Black Mashannion State Park

 According to local tradition, American Indians called this watershed "Moss-Hanne" meaning "moose stream," thus the origin of the park's name.
 Appropriately, the "black" in Black Mashannion State Park name describes the tea-colored waters.
+Enjoy swimming in black waters so cold and clean you might be tempted to taste it.

 The 250-acre Black Mashannion Lake is fed by clear springs and small streams which flows through the bogs that stretch in most directions from its shores.
 As the clear water flows through sphagnum moss and other wetland plants, it becomes colored by plant tannins.
 In a sense, the bog vegetation acts like a giant teabag to color the water.